wol-soft/php-json-schema-model-generator/docs/source/types/string.rst

 Format
 ------

-String formats are currently not supported
+String formats are currently not supported.